 The DCS Staff Attorney will:

-- 1. Consult with the FCM and FCM Supervisor; and - 2.
-Review the two (2) permanency plan goals prior to submitting to the court.
+- 1. Consult with the FCM and FCM Supervisor regarding Concurrent Planning; - 2.
+Review the two (2) permanency plan goals prior to submitting to the court; and - 3.
+Request approval of the Permanency Plan or Concurrent Plan by the court.